Your results; discernment counseling

 Our Discernment Counseling Fees

 Intensive retreat prices for a weekend are between $3,500 and $6,500* depending upon the education, location, and experience of your therapist.
 Additional days can also be arranged.

-Payment is due at the time of booking and paid for by PayPal or credit card.
-PayPal offers a 6 month "same as cash" payment option for qualified clients.
+Payment is due at the time of booking and paid for by credit card.

 We regret not being able to hold dates without payment.